FBI launches probe into attempts to impersonate White House chief of staff

 The calls and texts did not come from Wiles’ phone.

-Wiles – one of President Donald Trump’s closest advisers, who ran his campaign – reportedly recently told associates that her personal phone had been hacked, which may have been the way her impersonator discovered her contacts and their contact information.
+Wiles – one of President Donald Trump’s closest advisers, who ran his campaign – reportedly recently told associates that her personal phone had been hacked, which may have been how her impersonator discovered her contacts and their contact information.

-Her email was also reportedly hacked last August, supposedly by Iranian agents.
+A source told The Journal, “ Some White House advisers have privately joked about how busy the impersonator seems to be.”

-FBI officials have informed the White House they don’t believe a foreign nation is involved in the impersonation operation, sources told the Journal .
+Her email was also reportedly hacked last August, reportedly by Iranian agents.

 “The White House takes the cybersecurity of all staff very seriously, and this matter continues to be investigated,” a White House spokeswoman told the newspaper.